How to Eliminate Data Silos in Your Lab

 • Compliance risks: Siloed systems, fragmented data, and incomplete audit trails put you at risk of failing to pass numerous compliance standards.

-Each connection requires custom code, ongoing maintenance, troubleshooting when systems update, and fixes when data doesn't sync.
+Most labs connect their systems point-to-point: each database talks directly to every other database it needs data from.
+This creates a "spaghetti" web of custom connections that gets exponentially more complex as you add systems.
+Each connection requires custom code, ongoing maintenance, troubleshooting during system updates, and fixes when data doesn't sync.
 IT teams end up spending more time maintaining integrations than supporting actual science.
 Scientists wait for data to appear or manually bridge the gaps themselves.

 By the time you have a dozen systems, the integration overhead often outweighs the benefits of the individual tools.